 Welcome back to MY SO!
-Returning for the 2021-2022 school year, MY SO is a program that complements Science Olympiad's traditional US tournament structure and is available to all middle and high school students who love STEM and want to stay engaged in learning - at home, at school, or after school.
+Returning for the 2022-2023 school year, MY SO is a program that complements Science Olympiad's traditional US tournament structure and is available to all middle and high school students who love STEM and want to stay engaged in learning - at home, at school, or after school.
 How does it work?
-Take advantage of free resources like Lesson Plans and STEM Session videos, or buy a ticket to a STEM Showdown and test your knowledge against a national audience for a Top 25 MY SO Medal!
+Take advantage of free resources like Lesson Plans and STEM Session videos and Workshop Wednesday webinars, or test your knowledge against a national audience in our free monthly STEM Quizzes!
 Like what you see?
 Join a team through your State Science Olympiad program.
-MY SO How-To

 Free MY SO Resource Library

 Lesson Plans & Curriculum

 For each month of MY SO, a variety of different resources are produced.
 Linked below you will find the lesson plan, practice tests, notes powerpoint, and STEM Showdown rules for each month of MY SO.
 Download the resources today!